jlevy/og-equity-compensation/README.md

   and companies.
   But they can be abused and their complexity can lead to misunderstandings.

-  - The intention of a cliff is to make sure someone is serious about contributing to a company for a significant period before they sign an employment agreement.
+  - The intention of adding cliffs to an employment agreement is to make sure the person signing is serious about contributing to the company for a significant period of time.
-    However, the flip side of vesting with cliffs is that if an employee is leaving—quits or is laid off or is fired—just short of their cliff, they may walk away with no stock ownership at all, sometimes due to no fault of their own, such as a family emergency or other unexpected event.
-    In situations where companies fire or lay off employees just before a cliff, it can easily lead to hard feelings and even lawsuits (especially if the company is doing so well the stock is worth a lot of money).
+    However, the flip side of vesting with cliffs is that if an employee is leaving—quits or is laid off or fired—just short of their cliff, they may walk away with no stock ownership at all, sometimes through no fault of their own, as in the event of a family emergency or illness.
+In situations where companies fire or lay off employees just before a cliff, it can easily lead to hard feelings and even lawsuits (especially if the company is doing well enough that the stock is worth a lot of money).
-  - 🔹 As a manager or founder, if an employee is performing poorly or may have to be laid off, it’s both thoughtful and wise to let them know of that well before their cliff.
+  - 🔹 As a manager or founder, if an employee is performing poorly or may have to be laid off, it’s both thoughtful and wise to let them know what’s going on well before their cliff.
   - 🔹 As an employee, if you’re leaving or considering leaving a company before your vesting cliff is met, consider waiting.
-    Or, if your value to the company is high enough, even negotiating to get some of your stock “vested up” early.
+    Or, if your value to the company is high enough, you might negotiate to get some of your stock “vested up” early.
-    Your manager may well agree that is is fair for someone who has added a lot of value to own stock even if they leave earlier than expected, and especially if it’s something unrelated like a family emergency.
+    Your manager may well agree that is is fair for someone who has added a lot of value to the company to own stock even if they leave earlier than expected, especially for something like a family emergency.
-    This is entirely discretionary, however.
+    These kinds of contingencies are entirely discretionary.
   - 🚧 How does taking time off, for example a leave of absence, affect the vesting schedule?

 - 🄳 Vesting may be triggered outside of the vesting schedule, depending on the terms of an